 Do benefits cover art therapy?

-Vanessa is a Registered Psychotherapist, some benefits packages may provide coverage.
+Some benefits packages may provide coverage.
 Vanessa can provide you with the information you need to check with your insurance provider to see if sessions would be covered.

 art therapy sessions